Policy Upload

 • Individual contact details

-• Unaddressed comments or questions in the docs
+• Unaddressed comments or questions

-If you’re feeling unsure about if a part of a policy has the potential to get you—or another group using it—in trouble (with the law, insurers, funders, etc), then take whatever steps you can to get it checked.
 If you’re not able to, try checking some of the guides on our site for criteria that your policy might need to meet.
 If you know you are uploading something that will challenge an unjust law or other imposition on your work, but don’t want to be named, you can upload your policy anonymously.
 Though it is important that you mention if there’s an aspect of the policy that you think other groups should look into and discuss before they decide to adopt it.

-If everything on RadHR had to be triple-checked by solicitors, it likely wouldn’t be radical anymore.
+If everything on RadHR had to be triple-checked by solicitors, most of it likely wouldn’t be radical anymore.
 We recognise there are risks people may feel they are taking by sharing their radical policies and want to do whatever we can to support one another to take those risks in as informed a way as possible, and to have each other’s backs if there are challenges that arise from sharing something that creates problems for any of the groups involved.